dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 5.1.
 Clean coding principles-best practices
 ---------------------

-- Need to follow clean coding practices for writing code of development as well as test cases:
+- Need to `follow clean coding practices` for writing code of development as well as test cases
  - Small functions/methods (10 lines of code or less)
  - Proper naming conventions for variables and functions/methods (Follow clear and consistent naming conventions for your unit tests)
  - Single responsibility principle (one function should do/perform one task only)